This post will be helpful if you’re looking to:

 Create a custom field in your GSC dataset

-To create a custom field in your GSC dataset, go to data sources.
+Go to data sources to create a custom field in your GSC dataset.
 From data sources, double-click on your GSC data source.
-You will see the fields available in your dataset along with the field type.
+You will see the fields available in your dataset and the field type.

-From your dataset, to go “Add a field” and then select “Add calculated field”
+Go to “Add a field” from your dataset and then select “Add calculated field.”

-After hitting add calculated field, you’ll see that you can give a field name, field ID, and the formula to define your field.
+After hitting add calculated field, you can define your field by giving it a name, ID, and formula.

-We know that we want to use this as a dimension, where we want to use “Landing page” as the existing dimension from this dataset and replace it with the URL slug from it.
+We know that we want to use this as a dimension.
+We want to use the “Landing page” as the existing dimension from this dataset and replace it with the URL slug from it.

-For this purpose, we’ll use the “Regex_replace()” formula to use the landing page as the input and replace it with the page path from that landing page.
+For this purpose, we’ll use the “Regex_replace()” formula to input the landing page and replace it with the page path from that landing page.

 REGEXP_REPLACE(Landing Page, "https?://[^/]+", "")